-Credit distribution of the course Pre-requisite of Code Lecture Tutorial Practical/ Practice the course (if any) Mechanics 4 3 1 0 with Mathematics DSC-5: Calculus DSC-6: Ordinary Differential Equations
+Credits Credit distribution criteria Pre-requisite of the course (if any) Code Lecture Practical/ Practice Mechanics 4 3 1 0 with Mathematics DSC-5: Calculus DSC-6: Ordinary Differential Equations

 - Starting Newtonian laws, learning various technical notions which explains various states of motion under given forces. - Deals with the kinematics and kinetics of the rectilinear and planar motions of a particle including constrained oscillatory motions of particles, projectiles, and planetary orbits. - Understand hydrostatic pressure and thrust on plane surfaces.